J. S. Verma: Right to Information

 Justice Verma was a strong believer in the Right to Information.
 Observing the 52nd anniversary of the adoption of the Universal Declaration of Human Rights, Justice Verma said: "In a democracy, participatory role in governments can be realised only if the right to information exists so that the public can make an informed choice."

-Justice Verma had also publicly stated that the judiciary should be brought within the ambit of the Right to Information Act 2005: "To ensure transparency and accountability in public eye, I strongly feel that judiciary should be brought into the ambit of Right to Information Act.
+Justice Verma had also publicly stated that the judiciary should be brought within the ambit of the Right to Information Act 2005: "To ensure transparency and accountability in the public eye, I strongly feel that judiciary should be brought into the ambit of Right to Information Act.
 When hearing of all the cases is done publicly, decisions are pronounced publicly, the administrative actions of the judiciary, especially judicial appointments should be made open to public scrutiny," Justice Verma told a BBC Hindi programme.

 Justice Verma was one of the leading figures involved in the movement for the Right to Information Act, 2005 and in its implementation.

 Justice Verma Committee

 In the aftermath of the 2012 gang rape in Delhi, Justice Verma was appointed chairperson of a three-member commission tasked with reforming and invigorating anti-rape law.
 His committee members were Ex-Solicitor General Gopal Subramaniam and Justice Leila Seth.
 The Committee was assisted by a team of young lawyers, law students and academics.
 The Committee's counsel, Abhishek Tewari, Advocate was overall in charge of the preparation of the report.
 He was assisted by: Talha Abdul Rahman, Prof. Mrinal Satish, Shwetasree Majumdar, Saumya Saxena, Preetika Mathur, Siddharth Peter de Souza, Anubha Kumar, Apoorv Kurup, Devansh Mohta, Jigar Patel, Nikhil Mehra, Nishit Agrawal, Shyam Nandan, Nithyaesh Natraj and Salman Hashmi.

-The Committee adopted a multidisciplinary approach interpreting its mandate expansively.
-The Report deals with sexual crimes at all levels and with the measures needed for prevention as well as punishment of all offences with sexual overtones that are on affront to human dignity.
+The Committee adopted a multidisciplinary approach, interpreting its mandate expansively.
+The Report deals with sexual crimes at all levels and with the measures needed for prevention as well as punishment of all offences with sexual overtones that are an affront to human dignity.
 This is on the basis that the issue of sexual assault against women is one that goes to the core of social norms and values.
 The Report also deals with the construct of gender justice in India and the various obstructions to this.
 The Committee's approach is founded on achieving the guarantee of equality for all in the Constitution of India.

 The comprehensive 630-page report, which was completed in 29 days, was lauded both nationally and internationally.
 This eventually led to the passing of the Criminal Law (Amendment) Act, 2013, which was criticised as it did not adequately consider the Committee's work and recommendations.